CR0NYM3X/POSTGRESQL/Técnica de Seguridad en la DBA.md

 -- /************* Retirar permisos *************\

+------ Quitar permisos a esquemas -----
-REVOKE CREATE ON SCHEMA public FROM PUBLIC;
+REVOKE ALL PRIVILEGES ON SCHEMA public FROM PUBLIC;
+REVOKE ALL PRIVILEGES ON SCHEMA pg_catalog FROM PUBLIC; REVOKE ALL PRIVILEGES ON SCHEMA information_schema FROM PUBLIC;

-REVOKE ALL ON DATABASE postgres FROM PUBLIC;
+REVOKE ALL PRIVILEGES ON DATABASE postgres FROM PUBLIC;

+[NOTA] si se otorga el permiso usage de los esquemas pg_catalog y information_schema hay que tener cuidado ya que hay tablas con metadatos que pueden comprometer la información

-REVOKE all privileges on all tables in schema  pg_catalog from PUBLIC;
+--- Extra pero hay analisar bien si es viable aplicarlo REVOKE all privileges on all tables in schema  pg_catalog from PUBLIC;
 REVOKE all privileges on all tables in schema  information_schema from PUBLIC;
 REVOKE all privileges on table pg_proc  from PUBLIC;

---- Estos no se recomienda usar ya que tendrias que darle permiso a cada usuario para que pueda usar el esquema REVOKE usage ON SCHEMA pg_catalog FROM PUBLIC;
+REVOKE EXECUTE on all FUNCTIONS IN SCHEMA public from public;
+REVOKE EXECUTE on all FUNCTIONS IN SCHEMA pg_catalog from public;
-REVOKE usage ON SCHEMA information_schema FROM PUBLIC;
+REVOKE EXECUTE on all FUNCTIONS IN SCHEMA information_schema from public;

 Buscar objetos que no deberian de terner permisos los usuarios personalizados o normales :